 The advantages provided by OLED displays have driven major phone makers like Samsung, Huawei, ZTE, Google, Meizu, Huawei and more to substitute LCD screen panels on the flagships with AMOLED ones.
+OLED displays will soon find their uses on foldable phones as well.
 The rumors suggest that even Apple might be considering of overthrowing its Retina displays with an OLED screen with the release of iPhone 8.

 The bright side of the competition in the mobile industry is that is allowing phone buyers to possess the fastest performance on almost every cell phone despite the price tags.
 The latest chips made by Qualcomm or MediaTek are no longer housed on the top pricey phones but in nearly all budgets.
 Samsung Galaxy S7 and Lenovo Zuk Z2 run on the same Qualcomm Snapdragon 820 chipset, but Samsung’s device is 50% more expensive than that of Lenovo.

 The race of improving performance is landing to mid-range handsets the latest technology in mobile processors, XiaomiMi 5s, Google Pixel, OnePlus 3T, to name a few different price-range phones which are all powered by one of the fastest technology Qualcomm has to offer.